 Regardless of the bank, all oxygen sensors use the same naming pattern.
-One that is between the engine and the catalytic converter is upstream or sensor 1.
-The O2 sensor, which is installed after the catalytic converter, is called downstream or sensor 2.
+One between the engine and the catalytic converter is upstream or sensor 1.
+The O2 sensor, installed after the catalytic converter, is called downstream or sensor 2.

 Where is the Bank 1 Sensor 2 on a V6 or V8 engine?